Yukiooooo/PHYS-5391/assignment-4/README.md

 $ python weasel_pro.py

-_then compile this script in following way:_
+_Then compile this script in following way:_

 $ python weasel_script.py

+_To compile the Latex in following way:_

+$ pdflatex aweasel.tex

 ## System Requirements. ##